FasterSpeeding/Yuyo/docs/usage/modals.md

 the parent interaction's custom ID as the modal's custom ID (as shown above).

 [ModalClient.register_modal][yuyo.modals.ModalClient.register_modal] defaults
-`timeout` to a 30 second one use timeout.
+`timeout` to a 2 minute one use timeout.

 ##### Stateless